Sustainable fat loss is more complicated than calories in vs. calories out (we wish it’s that simple!).

 Cortisol is one of the steroid hormones and is made in the adrenal glands.

 It’s also commonly called the “stress hormone” because of its connection to the stress response.
-However, cortisol is much more that.
+However, cortisol is much more than that.

 Stress reduction is an illusion but stress management is a solution.